jupyterhub/binderhub/CONTRIBUTING.md

 We recommend increasing your GitHub API rate limit before running tests (see above).

+## Building JS and CSS

+We use [npm](https://www.npmjs.com) for managing our JS / CSS dependencies and [webpack](https://webpack.js.org/) for bundling them together.
+You need to have a recent version of `npm` installed to run things locally.

+1. Run `npm install`.
+This should fetch and install all our frontend dependencies.
+2. Run `npm run webpack`.
+This runs webpack and creates our JS / CSS bundles.
+You *need* to run this every time you make CSS / JS changes to see them live.
+Alternatively, you can run `npm run webpack:watch` to automatically rebuild JS / CSS changes as you make them.

 ## Pure HTML / CSS / JS development

 If you do not want to set up minikube but just want to hack on the html / css / js,